nod-ai/ADA/packer-rocm/README.md

     -var rocm_release_build=6.2.60202-1 \
     -only=qemu.rocm .
 ```
+The artifact is named `ubuntu-rocm.dd.gz`.
 The `rocm_release` variables are optional.
-Defaults are provided.
+Potentially-changing defaults are provided.

 ### Proxy

-If the build requires a proxy *[to pull the ISO/ROCm]*, these _environment variables_ are respected:
+If the build requires a proxy for downloading the ISO, updates, or ROCM, these _environment variables_ are respected:

 * `http_proxy`
 * `https_proxy`